 Share-based payments are required to be recognized in the Company's consolidated statements of operations based on their fair values and the estimated number of shares expected to vest.
 The Company measures stock-based compensation expense for all share-based payment awards, including stock options made to employees and directors, based on the estimated fair values on the date of the grant.
 The fair value of stock options granted is estimated using the Black-Scholes option valuation model.
 The fair value of restricted stock units ("RSU") granted is determined based on the price of the Company's common stock on the date of grant.
 The fair value of non-market-based performance stock units ("PSUs") granted is determined based on the date of grant or when achievement of performance is probable.
-The fair value of grant or when achievement of performance is probable.
+The fair value of market-based performance stock units granted is determined using a Monte-Carlo model based on the date of grant or when achievement of performance is probable.